marinalf/auto-bgp-lab/service/README.md

 curl-blue-64b574954-v72tq   1/1     Running   0          41s   10.244.4.82   k8s-worker2   <none>           <none>
 ```

 For the service blue scenario, spines will only see one path for the service IP (10.2.x.x) and external IP (192.168.100.10), so traffic will be localized on a single leaf where the node is hosting the service blue.
-For the service red scenario, spines will see advertisements from all leaf swiches for service ip (10.2.x.x) and external IP (192.168.200.10), and traffic will be load balanced to the cluster.
+For the service red scenario, spines will see advertisements from all leaf swiches for service IP (10.2.x.x) and external IP (192.168.200.10), and traffic will be load balanced across the cluster nodes.

 **Route Table**